 Online personas – the next generation credit card

-Igniyte’s Simon Wadsworth says: “I think the CV of now and the future moves from a paper one we send out to how we look when Googled.
+Igniyte’s Simon Wadsworth says: “I think the CV of now and the future moves from a paper one that we send out, to how we look when we’re ‘Googled’.
 We know that’s the first port of call for employers.
-Looking your best online will be a major factor when anyone is looking to go into higher education, get a job, or even buy a house.
+Looking your best online will be a major factor when you’re looking to get a new job, go into higher education, get a job, or even buy a house.

 The problematic nature of digital identities will only become more complex as we continue to live increasingly online, the article states.
 You can read the full article here

 Head of Content at Igniyte – The Reputation Experts

 Fiona is our resident content expert and award-winning business writer.
 She’s passionate about creating content strategies that influence and change opinions and behaviours.
 She regularly blogs about the latest online reputation headlines and best practice online reputation management for businesses, brands and individuals.